 Your Fear ladder should include activities that you can do with mild anxiety, and slowly build up to activities that cause extreme anxiety.
-It is important that you are gradually moving towards your goal in small steps.
+You must be gradually moving towards your goal in small steps.
 There is no perfect number of activities; choose enough to create small steps up in fear but not so many that you are avoiding the bigger goal.

 Facing the Fear

-Facing fears and feeling anxiety is not an easy task.
+Rewarding yourself for facing fears and feeling anxiety is not an easy task.
 Therefore, each time you successfully face a fear you should reward yourself.
-You may chose to reward yourself with positive self-talk, a material item, or a night out with friends.
+You may choose to reward yourself with positive self-talk, a material item, or a night out with friends.
 You may also want to use these rewards as motivation to tackle the next step.

 How Does This Work?

-A key component to anxiety is the belief that we will not be able to handle the fear.
-By placing yourself in anxiety-provoking situations gradually and repeatedly, you find that you are able to handle the anxiety and discomfort.
+A key component of anxiety is the belief that we will not be able to handle the fear.
+By placing yourself in anxiety-provoking situations gradually and repeatedly, you find that you can handle the anxiety and discomfort.
 Seeing that you have the strength to handle the situation can help reduce the anxiety surrounding it.
-With each successful trial, your anxiety will lessen, and eventually you will move up to tackling the biggest fear.
+With each successful trial, your anxiety will lessen, and eventually, you will move up to tackling the biggest fear.
 This process is difficult and takes planning, patience, and persistence.
 However, exposure therapy has proven to be the most effective treatment for fears and phobias.